imShakibul/Vehicle-Rent-Service/README.md

-# Vehicle Rent Service 🚗🏍️🚌
+# 🚗 Vehicle Rent Service 🏍️🚌

-This project is a **Java-based Vehicle Rental Management System** that simulates renting and returning vehicles such as Cars, Bikes, and Buses.
-It demonstrates the use of **Object-Oriented Programming (OOP) concepts** in Java, including inheritance, polymorphism, abstraction, encapsulation, and association.
+A **Java-based Vehicle Rental Management System** that simulates renting and returning vehicles such as **Cars, Bikes, and Buses**.
+This project demonstrates the use of **Object-Oriented Programming (OOP)** principles in Java including **inheritance, polymorphism, abstraction, encapsulation, and association**.

 ---

 ## ✨ Features

 * Add vehicles (Car, Bike, Bus) to the inventory
-* Register customers
+* Register and manage customers
-* Show vehicle and customer information
+* Show detailed information of vehicles & customers
-* Rent vehicles by customers
+* Rent vehicles to customers
-* Return rented vehicles
+* Return rented vehicles and update availability
-* Show updated inventory and customer details
-* Track which customer rented which vehicle
+* Track rental history (which customer rented which vehicle)
-* Calculate rental cost based on hours
+* Calculate rental cost based on duration

 ---

-## 🛠 Topics Covered in This Project
+## 🛠 Topics Covered

-This project helps practice and apply the following concepts:

 ### 🔹 Core Java Concepts